Berkeley-CS61B/website-fa23/materials/proj/proj2a/faq.md

 - If you are seeing issues in handler methods, check formatting!
 - Timeout might also be related to making many calls to `weightHistory` which is an expensive operation.
 You can take advantage of `weightHistory(word, startYear, endYear)`.

+## Failing locally, passing on Gradescope
+It might be related to how you implement your while loop when you are reading the file.
+Consider using `isEmpty()` instead of `hasNextLine()` for your check.

+##